-- (a) The term "small business concern" shall mean a small business as defined pursuant to Section 3 of the Small Business Act and in relevant regulations promulgated pursuant thereto. - (b) The term minority firm ("small business concern owned and controlled by socially and economically disadvantaged individuals") shall mean a small business concern: - (i) which is a least 51 percent owned by one or more socially and economically disadvantaged individuals; or in the case of any publicly owned business, at lease 51 percent of the stock of which is owned by one or more socially or economically disadvantaged individuals; and (ii) whose management and daily business operations are controlled by one or more of such individuals.
+(a) The term "small business concern" shall mean a small business as defined pursuant to Section 3 of the Small Business Act and in relevant regulations promulgated pursuant thereto.

+(b) The term minority firm ("small business concern owned and controlled by socially and economically disadvantaged individuals") shall mean a small business concern:

+(i) which is a least 51 percent owned by one or more socially and economically disadvantaged individuals; or in the case of any publicly owned business, at lease 51 percent of the stock of which is owned by one or more socially or economically disadvantaged individuals; and (ii) whose management and daily business operations are controlled by one or more of such individuals.

-The recipient shall presume that socially and economically disadvantaged individuals include Black Americans, Hispanic Americans, Native Americans, Asian-Pacific Americans, and other minorities, or any other individual found to be disadvantaged by the Small Business Administration pursuant to Section 8(a) · of the Small Business Act.
+The recipient shall presume that socially and economically disadvantaged individuals include Black Americans, Hispanic Americans, Native Americans, Asian-Pacific Americans, and other minorities, or any other individual found to be disadvantaged by the Small Business Administration pursuant to Section 8(a) of the Small Business Act.

-- (c) A "woman-owned business" concern means a business that is a least 51 percent owned by a woman or women that also control and operate it.
+(c) A "woman-owned business" concern means a business that is a least 51 percent owned by a woman or women that also control and operate it.
 "Control" in this context means being actively involved in the day-to-day management.
-"Women" mean all women business owners. - (d) The term "labor surplus area concern" means a concern that together with its first-tier subcontractors will perform substantially in labor surplus areas.
-Performance is substantially in labor surplus areas if the costs incurred under the contract on account of manufacturing, production, or performance of appropriate services in labor surplus areas exceed 50 percent of the contract price. - (3) Accordingly, recipients shall take steps to assure that such preference firms are utilized when possible as sources of suppliers, equipment, construction and services.
-Affirmative steps shall include the following: - (a) Including qualified small and minority businesses on solicitation lists. - (b) Assuring that small and minority businesses are solicited whenever they are potential sources. - (c) When economically feasible, dividing total requirements into small tasks or quantities so as to (c) when economically reasoning business participation, the wife, and we then the second will be the control of the control of - (d) Where the requirement permits, establishing delivery schedules which will encourage participation by - (e) Using the services and assistance of the Small Business Administration, the Hinority Business
+"Nomen" mean all women business owners.

+(d) The term "labor surplus area concern" means a concern that together with its first-tier subcontractors will perform substantially in labor surplus areas.
+Performance is substantially in labor surplus areas if the costs incurred under the contract on account of manufacturing, production, or performance of appropriate services in labor surplus areas exceed 50 percent of the contract price.

+(3) Accordingly, recipients shall take steps to assure that such preference firms are utilized when possible as sources of suppliers, equipment, construction and services.
+Affirmative steps shall include the following:

+(a) Including gualified small and minority businesses on solicitation lists.

+(b) Assuring that small and minority businesses are solicited whenever they are potential sources.

+(c) When economically feasible, dividing total requirements into small tasks or quantities so as to permit maximum small and minority business participation.

+(d) Where the requirement permits, establishing delivery schedules which will encourage participation by small and minority business.

-(e) Using the services and assistance of the Small Business Administration, the Office ofDevelopment Agency of the Department of Commerce, the Community Services Administration, the Office of-Development Agency of the Department of Commerce, the Community Services Administration, the Utilization Small and Disadvantaged Business Utilization of the Department of the Interior, and Business Utilization and Development Specialists of the U.S. Fish and Wildlife, Service and Development Specialists of the U.S. Fish and Wildlife, Service and Development Specialists of the U.S. Fish and Wildlife, Service and Development Specialists of the U.S. Fish and Wildlife, Service and Development Specialists of the U.S. Fish and Wildlife, Service and Development Specialists of the U.S. Fish and Wildlife, Service and Development Specialists of the U.S. Fish and Wildlife, Service and Development Specialists of the U.S. Fish and Wildlife, Service and Development Specialists of the U.S. Fish and Wildlife, Service and Development Specialists of the U.S. Fish and Wildlife, Service and Development Specialists of the U.S. Fish and Wildlife, Service and Development Specialists of the U.S. Fish and Wildlife, Service and Development Specialists of the U.S. Fish and Wildlife, Service and Development Specialists of the U.S. Fish and Wildlife, Service and Development Specialists of the U.S. Fish and Wildlife, Service and Development Specialists of the U.S. Fish and William Specialists of the U.S. Fish and Wil
+(e) Using the services and assistance of the Small Business Administration, the Minority Business Development Agency of the Department of Commerce, the Community Services Administration, the Office of-Small and Disadvantaged Business Utilization of the Department of the Interior, and Business Utilization and Development Specialists of the U.S. Fish and Wildlife Service.

+If any subcontracts are to be let, requiring the prime contractor to also take the affirmative steps in a through e above.

-- (4) Recipients shall take similar appropriate affirmative action in support of women's business enterprises. - (5) Recipient's are encouraged to procure goods and services from labor surplus areas. - (6) Where opportunities for subcontracting or other subagreements exist, the recipient shall submit a completed Department of the Interior (DI-1925) Minority Business Utilization Report within:10 days after the end of each fiscal year quarter.
+(4) Recipients shall take similar appropriate affirmative action in support of women's business enterprises.

+(5) Recipient's are encouraged to procure goods and services from labor surplus areas. .

+(6) Where opportunities for subcontracting or other subagreements exist, the recipient shall submit a completed Department of the Interior (DI-1925) Minority Business Utilization Report within 10 days after the end of each fiscal year quarter.
 One copy shall be provided to each of the following addresses:

-Business Utilization Development Specialist

-Division of Contracting and General Services (CGS)

-U.S. Fish and Wildlife Service

-Room 821.
-Riddell Building

-18th & C Streets.
-KW

-Washington, D. C. 20240
+Business Utilization Development Specialist Division of Contracting and General Services (CGS) U.S. Fish and Wildlife Service Room 821, Riddell Building 18th & C Streets, NW Washington, D. C. 20240 g.
+Contract provisions - The recipient shall include, in addition to provisions to define a sound and complete agreement, the following provisions in all contracts.
+These provisions shall also be applied to subcontracts.

-Director.
-Office of Small and Disadvantaged Business Utilization Office of the Secretary U.S. Department of the Interior 18th & C Streets.
-NV.
-Washington.
-D. C. 20240
+Director, Office of Small and Disadvantaged Business Utilization Office of the Secretary U.S. Department of the Interior 18th & C Streets, NW Washington, D. C. 20240